The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Day 1: Thermal Parks

-As you go from Taupo to Rotorua, consider stopping at one or both of these thermal parks to understand the unique landscape and ecosystem that exists in this part of New Zealand.
+To start this Rotorua itinerary coming from Taupo, consider stopping at one or both of these thermal parks to understand the unique landscape and ecosystem that exists in this part of New Zealand.
 There are so few of these kinds of landscapes around the world!

 Option 1: Wai-O-Tapu Thermal Wonderland